bd-j/prospector/doc/prospector-beta_priors.rst

 ==============

 This model is intended for fitting galaxy photometry where the redshift is unknown.
-The priors encodes empirical constraints of redshifts, masses, and star formation histories in the galaxy population.
+The priors encode empirical constraints of redshifts, masses, and star formation histories in the galaxy population.

 A set of prospector parameters implementing the full set of priors is available as the ``"beta_nzsfh"`` entry of :py:class:`prospect.models.templates.TemplateLibrary`.